harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Escrow And Arbitration
 {% autocrossref %}

-Bob and Charlie have a nasty falling out and want to terminate their business, but they can't agree how to split their saved satoshis, which are stored in 2-of-2 multisig outputs.
-They both trust Alice The Arbitrator to sort the issue out---but they're each worried that the other person won't abide by any ruling Alice makes.
-The losing party might even delete his private key out of spite so the satoshis are lost forever.

-The common [escrow contract][]{:#term-escrow-contract}{:.term} fixes this mess.
-Alice creates a new 2-of-3 multisig redeemScript and sends it to both Bob and Charlie for examination.
-The redeemScript requires Alice, Bob, and Charlie each provide a public key, with signatures from any two of those public keys satisfying the redeemScript conditions.

-Bob and Charlie each understands the implication: Alice will be able to sign a transaction which will be valid if either Bob or Charlie also signs it.
-Alice can't steal their satoshis, so there's no new risk, but she can give the winning party the ability to enforce her ruling.

-All three of them then give their public keys to each other and independently hash the redeemScript, creating a P2SH address.
-Then Bob and Charlie together sign a transaction spending all of their shared satoshis to that P2SH address.
+Charlie-the-customer wants to buy a product from Bob-the-businessman, but neither of them trusts the other person, so they use a contract to help ensure Charlie gets his merchandise and Bob gets his payment.

+A simple contract could say that Charlie will spend satoshis to an output which can only be spent if Charlie and Bob both sign the input spending it.
+That means Bob won't get paid unless Charlie gets his merchandise, but Charlie can't get the merchandise and keep his payment.

+This simple contract isn't much help if there's a dispute, so Bob and Charlie enlist the help of Alice-the-arbitrator to create an [escrow contract][]{:#term-escrow-contract}{:.term}.
+Charlie spends his satoshis to an output which can only be spent if two of the three people sign the input.
+Now Charlie can pay Bob if everything is ok, Bob can refund Charlie's money if there's a problem, or Alice can arbitrate and decide who should get the satoshis if there's a dispute.

+To create a multiple-signature ([multisig][]{:#term-multisig}{:.term}) output, they each give the others a public key.
+Then Bob creates the following [P2SH multisig][]{:#term-p2sh-multisig}{:.term} redeemScript:

+    OP_0 OP_2 [A's pubkey] [B's pubkey] [C's pubkey] OP_3 OP_CHECKMULTISIG

+(Op codes to push the public keys onto the stack are not shown.)

+`OP_0`, `OP_2`, and `OP_3` push the actual numbers 0, 2, and 3 onto the
+stack. `OP_0` is a workaround for an off-by-one error in the original implementation which must be preserved for compatibility. `OP_2` specifies that 2 signatures are required to sign; `OP_3` specifies that 3 public keys (unhashed) are being provided.
+This is a 2-of-3 multisig script, more generically called a m-of-n script (where *m* is the *minimum* matching signatures required and *n* in the *number* of public keys provided).

+Bob gives the redeemScript to Charlie, who checks to make sure his public key and Alice's public key are included.
+Then he hashes the redeemScript, puts it in a P2SH output, and pays the satoshis to it.
+Bob sees the payment get added to the block chain and ships the merchandise.

+Unfortunately, the merchandise gets slightly damaged in transit.
+Charlie wants a full refund, but Bob thinks a 10% refund is sufficient.
+They turn to Alice to resolve the issue.
+Alice asks for photo evidence from Charlie along with a copy of the unhashed redeemScript Bob created and Charlie checked.

-Alice looks at the business's books and makes a ruling.
-She creates and signs a transaction that spends 60% of the satoshis to Bob's public key and 40% to Charlie's public key.
+After looking at the evidence, Alice thinks a 40% refund is sufficient, so she creates and signs a transaction with two outputs, one that spends 60% of the satoshis to Bob's public key and one that spends the remaining 40% to Charlie's public key.

+In the input section of the script, Alice puts her signature, a 0x00 placeholder byte, and a copy of the unhashed serialized redeemScript that Bob created.
+She gives a copy of the incomplete transaction to both Bob and Charlie.
+Either one of them can complete it by replacing the placeholder byte with his signature, creating the following input
+script:

+    [A's signature] [B's or C's signature] [serialized redeemScript]

+(Op codes to push the signatures and redeemScript onto the stack are not shown.)

+When the transaction is broadcast to the network, each peer checks the input script against the P2SH output Charlie previously created, ensuring that the redeemScript matches the redeemScript hash previously provided.
+Then the redeemScript is evaluated, with the two signatures being used as input<!--noref--> data.
+Assuming the redeemScript validates, the two transaction outputs show up in Bob's and Charlie's wallets as spendable balances.

-Either Bob and Charlie can sign the transaction and broadcast it to the peer-to-peer network, actually spending the satoshis.
-If Alice creates and signs a transaction neither of them will agree to, such as spending all the satoshis to herself, they can find a new arbitrator and repeat the procedure.
+However, if Alice created and signed a transaction neither of them would agree to, such as spending all the satoshis to herself, Bob and Charlie can find a new arbitrator and sign a transaction spending the satoshis to another 2-of-3 multisig redeemScript hash, this one including public key from that second arbitrator.
+This means that Bob and Charlie never need to worry about their arbitrator stealing their money.

-Merchants can use the 2-of-3 escrow contract to get customers to trust them.
-Customers choose what they want to buy, but instead of paying the merchant directly, they spend their satoshis to a 2-of-3 P2SH multisig output using one public key each from the customer, the merchant, and an arbitrator both the customer and merchant trust.

-If the product or service is provided as expected, the customer and the merchant work together to release the payment to the merchant.
-If the merchant needs to offer a refund, he and the customer work together to release the payment to the customer.
-If there's a dispute, the arbitrator makes a ruling and either the customer or the merchant signs it to release the payment according to the ruling.

 **Resource:** [BitRated](https://www.bitrated.com/) provides a multisig arbitration service interface using HTML/JavaScript on a GNU AGPL-licensed website.